Back to blog

 The Philosophy: Boring is Beautiful

-So I fought the urge.
+So we fought the urge.
 Hard.

 Our stack is deliberately boring: Go, PostgreSQL, and Valkey (the open-source Redis fork).
 No ORMs.
 No auto-migrations.
 No magic.
 Every line of SQL is written with intent.
 Every migration is reversible.
 Every dependency is explicit.